fdasabino/nextjs_group_8_app/README.md

 ![Frames](https://res.cloudinary.com/frank2021/image/upload/v1673965406/group8-imgery/Frames_ckq30q.png)

+## Description of Course Goals (FED24 course 5,The First Single-Page App, in Hyper Island)

+- [x] Understand and know how to utilize modern JavaScript Syntax. (component, arrow function, de-structuring ...)

+- [x] Understand and know how to utilize Node Package Manager NPM and how to install 3rd party libraries.

+- [x] Understand what a server is and know how to set up a local development server.

+- [x] Understand the Component life cycle in React.

+- [x] Understand what is a Single-Page Application.

+- [x] Understanding the benefits of naming conventions.

+- [x] Know how to use Search Engine Optimisation in a single-page application.

+- [x] Know how to publishing websites.

 ## Introduction

 This project was developed in order to achieve the learning outcomes for the course, The First Single-Page App, from Hyper Island.\